Azure/azure-sdk/_posts/2020-03-31-aspnet-core-integration.md

 $> dotnet add package Azure.Storage.Blobs
 ```

-Now I can update the `ConfigureServices()` method to inject a service client for each service.
+Now I can update the `ConfigureServices()` method to register a service client for each service.

 ```csharp
 public void ConfigureServices(IServiceCollection services)